Learn how family caregivers of people with dementia can be supported by psychotherapy

 This handbook addresses the extremely challenging situation that family caregivers of people with dementia face and is informed by the use of evidence-based psychotherapeutic strategies to support them.

 The intervention is suitable for various settings, including face-to-face therapy or remote forms such as telephone or online therapy.
-This manual is ideal for clinical psychologists, gerontologists, psychotherapists, counsellors, and social workers working with people with dementia and their families.
+This manual is ideal for clinical psychologists, gerontologists, psychotherapists, social workers, and counsellors working with people with dementia and their families.

 Praise for the book

 “This much-needed volume is destined to be a classic in the field.
 The therapeutic guidelines have support from both clinical observation and empirical testing and are invaluable for any therapist working with caregivers.”